T-Trak: Electrical standards

 One of the most discussed T-TRAK standards is the wiring standard.
 The wiring specification is a formal standard.
-For modules wired for track power and using standard Kato connectors, the specification is that the rails, beginning with the front rail on the front track, be wired in a Blue, White, White, Blue order.
+For modules wired for track power and using standard Kato connectors, the specification is that the rails, beginning with the front rail on the front track, be wired in a blue, white, white, blue order.
 This is also known as "blue to the outside".
 At the time, this was considered to be a benefit because it permitted running a train on each loop (inner and outer) in opposite directions with one DC throttle.
 Regardless of the historical reasoning, the standard has been in place since the beginning and has not changed.
 The proper way to reverse the polarity for the inner line is to do so at the power pack and not at the module.
 All modules that feature a power drop should be wired to the specification and have the Kato power connectors.
 It is a best practice to have a power drop every six to eight single modules (approximately every 2 meters, or 6–8 feet) around a layout.
-The Kato wiring accessories (e.g. Unitrack DC Extension cord, Unitrack 3-Way Extension Cord) are sufficient to power layouts that are three tables in length.
-For very large layouts, there is an updated standard of using a wiring bus similar to that which was developed by the T-TRAK Division of the North Virginia NTRAK club.
-The details are covered in the formal T-TRAK Standards document.
+The Kato wiring accessories (e.g. Unitrack DC extension cord, Unitrack three-way extension cord) are sufficient to power layouts that are three tables in length.
+For very large layouts, there is an updated standard of using a wiring bus similar to what was developed by the T-TRAK Division of the North Virginia NTRAK club.
+The details are covered in the formal T-TRAK standards document.